VELPURITHANISHK/Spotify-Clone/README.md

 *No frameworks or JavaScript used

-*This is a static clone: no JavaScript or backend functionality.
+*This is a static clone: no JavaScript or backend functionality

-Ask ChatGPT